kleber-maia/iobjects-security-service/README.md

 # iObjects Security Service

 This project is a fully functional security module developed for iObjects.
-Its functional requirements were based on Windows server security, which should cover some pretty exciting features, like:
+Its functional requirements were based on the Windows Server security system, which should cover some pretty exciting features, like:

 - Roles
   - Schedule: days of the week and time of the day to allow user's access.